JASory/SSMR/README.md

 # SSMR

+WIP - Not all calculations are fully complete, will not be published to crates.io without them

 Single-Shot Miller-Rabin (SSMR) is an algorithm for primality testing using only a single strong fermat test to check if a number under a certain bound is prime.Like the related [Machine-prime](https://github.com/JASory/machine-prime) two functions are provided, is_prime and is_prime_wc.
 Is_prime is optimised for the average case and uses trial division in addition to the fermat test.Is_prime_wc is optimised for the worst case of checking primes,